andyrlong/password-generator/README.md

 # password-generator
-Creates a complex password composed of random characters
+A GUI Python program using built Tkinter that creates a complex password composed of random characters